Visas for skilled migrants are available in a number of UK sectors. Find out if you qualify and how to apply if you land a lucrative job offer.

 What UK visas for skilled migrants are available?

-Skilled migrants can apply for a Tier 2 work visa if they have been offered a skilled job in the UK by a licensed sponsor.
+Skilled migrants can apply for a Skilled Worker visa if they have been offered a skilled job in the UK by a licensed sponsor.
 This is the only general long-term work visa currently available in the UK.
 It is available to migrants who meet skills and salary requirements, including:

 - academics and researchers;